mreithub/pg_recall/examples/blog.md

 grep '^    ' blog.md | psql <dbName>
 ```

-To make this work, I added pipes (`|`) to the start of some output lines, but you should hardly notice that.

 ### But now down to business:
 We'll create three tables, two of which will be managed by pg_recall.
 Between the INSERTs/UPDATEs I've added `pg_sleep()` calls to artificially slow down the execution and to make the resulting timestamps a little more meaningful.